networktocode/pyntc/docs/user/lib_getting_started.md

 >>> vmx1 = NTCNAME('vmx1')
 ```

 Once the device object is creating using either `ntc_device` or `ntc_device_by_name`, you can start using the built-in device methods in pyntc.

+!!! info
-Note: the only method and property not supported on all devices is `install_os`.
+    The only method and property not supported on all devices is `install_os`.
 It is not supported on Juniper Junos devices.

 ### Gathering Facts